Skip to main content

 Written by Brandon Huetteman

-The accounting connection with QuickBooks is included for users within the Mogul plan.
-The QuickBooks subscription is not included as part of the Mogul plan and requires a separate subscription.
+The QuickBooks integration is included for users on the Mogul plan.
+A separate QuickBooks subscription is required.

 What financial data is synced to QuickBooks?